KeyanSong/431-2018/slides/class16/README.md

     - By now, you should have already finished reading Jeff Leek's *Elements of Data Analytic Style*.

 4. **Minute Papers**
     - Minute Papers return next week.
+Please complete them all.
     - I anticipate that we'll have 4-5 more Minute Papers over the course of the semester, to be due at noon on Wednesday **10-31**, **11-07**, **11-14**, *11-28 (maybe)* and **12-05**.
 Each, as always, will be provided to you the day before they are due.

 5. **Project**.